-Alex was born in London in 1974.
+Alex was born in London in 1974 and spent his early childhood in Nigeria.
 He cut his teeth in journalism on the South China Morning Post in Hong Kong and the Lymington Times in England.
 He worked as a feature writer and commissioning editor on the London Evening Standard before going freelance in 2003.

 Alex has taught journalism at Kingston University in the UK and authored a biography (Last of the Rock Romantics) for Ebury Press, part of the Random House group.
 He has written about the death penalty, crime, harsh sentencing, religion, culture and human rights issues for British GQ, The Sunday Times, Sunday Telegraph , and Guardian magazines, Esquire, The Atlantic, The Nation, the Texas Observer, and Texas Monthly.